nymea/nymea-wiki/Raspberry-Pi-2.md

 > **Note:** Please replace `sdX` with the device of your SD card.
 You can use `lsblk` to check which device is your SD card.

-    $ sudo bmaptool copy --bmap 2016-02-09-guh-ubuntu-rpi2-vivid.bmap 2016-02-09-guh-ubuntu-rpi2-vivid.img /dev/sdX

-If you have problems with `bmaptool` you can also flash the image directly with `dd`:

     $ sudo dd if=2016-02-09-guh-ubuntu-rpi2-vivid.img of=/dev/sdX bs=1M